rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 -   Schumacher, E.F.
 (1977). *A Guide for the Perplexed*. [^Schumacher1977]
 -   Sorell, T. (1991). *Scientism: Philosophy and the Infatuation with Science*.  [^Sorell1991]
 -   Boudry, M. & Pigliucci, M. (2018). *Science Unlimited?
 The Challenges of Scientism*. [^Boudry2018]
+-   Tautological criticism:
+    -   Of course science (scientia) is the domain of all knowledge if the tent is large enough.
+    -   TODO: Perhaps this line can be found in the work of Pigliucci?

 [^Boudry2018]: @Boudry_2018_Science_Unlimited_The_Challenges_of_Scientism\.
 [^SchopenhauerThinking7]: @Schopenhauer_2014_Essays_and_Aphorisms\, On thinking for yourself, section 7.